Trip: 3 July 2018. From Piraeus to Salamina, with the GEORGIOS BROUFAS II of Broufas Vessels.

 The DIMITRIOS S and the THEOCHARIS MARIA L seen together in Salamina.

 Right next to the passenger boat pier, I saw the double-ended ferry THEOMITOR, also owned by Athinais Lines.
-Despite having a different livery than the ATHINA P and the company's other ferry, the APOSTOLOS M, all ships operate for the same owner.
+Despite having a different livery than the ATHINA P and the company's other ferry, namely the APOSTOLOS M, all ships operate for the same owner.

 The THEOMITOR seen resting in Salamina.